samhartz/samhartz.github.io/publications.md

 ## Peer-Reviewed Publications

 Hartzell, S., Bartlett, M.S., Inglese, P., Consoli, S., Yin, J. and A. Porporato (2020) Modeling nonlinear dynamics of CAM productivity and water use for global predictions.
-In publication.
+In press, Plant, Cell and Environment.

 Souza, R., Hartzell, S., Feng, X. and A. Porporato (2020) Optimal management of animal grazing in the seasonally dry tropical forest under rainfall fluctuations.
 Journal of Hydrology.